Self-supervised Learning for Clustering of Wireless Spectrum Activity: Acknowledgments

 \section{Acknowledgments}

 This work was funded in part by the Slovenian Research Agency under the grant P2-0016.
-This work was funded in part by the Slovenian Research Agency under the grant P2-0016.
 This project has received funding from the European Union’s Horizon Europe Framework Programme under grant agreement No 101096456 (NANCY).
 The project is supported by the Smart Networks and Services Joint Undertaking and its members.